openmpf/openmpf-docker/README.md

 /dev/mapper/centos-home                       xfs        87G  5.1G   82G   6% /home
 ```

-Here we see that the root partition is mounted to '/' and has type 'xfs'.
+Here we see that the root partition is mounted to `/` and has type `xfs`.
 In
 order to use overlay2 on an xfs filesystem, the d_type option must be enabled.
 To check that run: